Master of Science in Physician Assistant M.S.

 To appeal an adverse decision rendered by the Physician Assistant Department, students must follow the School of Health Professions appeal procedures.
 In addition to the procedures outlined in the School of Health Professions appeal procedures, the following policies also apply:

-1. Students who plan to appeal a dismissal decision are expected to continue attending all courses and clinical rotations during all stages of the appeals process, unless expressly told otherwise by the department Chair, appeal officer, or other DYU academic official.
+1. Students who plan to appeal a dismissal decision are expected to continue attending all courses and clinical rotations during all stages of the appeals process, unless expressly told otherwise by the PA Department Chair, appeal officer, or other DYU academic official.
 Existing course policies on attendance, participation, assignments, and/or assessments (including but not limited to OSCEs, exams, and quizzes) will remain in full effect throughout the appeal process.

-2. The PA department does not permit an informal resolution process at the Student Progress Committee level, or Department Chair level of review.
+2. The PA Department does not permit an informal resolution process at the Student Progress Committee level, or Department Chair level of review.

 Admissions Criteria